MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 	The **ReceiveService** is used by the BizTalk Connector in a logic app when you enter the receive location.
 The **ReceiveService** is responsible for sending the messages from the logic app.
 This service is only used on the receive-side of BizTalk.
 It is not used by the send-side.

+**Installation Note:** If installing the Logic App Adapter along with the NullAdapter you will receive an error message of “Another adapter with the same OutboundEngineCLSID value already exists”.
+The GUID of the Adapter class is the same for Logic App Adapter and NullAdapter.
+If both adapters are needed, you can download [the NullAdapter source code](https://github.com/tomasr/nulladapter).
+Update the GUID in the NullSendAdapter.cs class along with OutboundEngineCLSID value in NullAdapter.reg file.
+Then build and deploy the NullAdapter.

 ### Step 2: Create the IIS applications